 1. Jupyter Notebook Operating Mechanism.

-Jupyter notebook is essentially a web server based browser-server program, which is developed with tornado framework.
+- Jupyter notebook is essentially a web server based browser-server program, which is developed with the tornado framework.
 Below is it’s working sequence diagram.

-Below is Jupyter notebook working process and some conclusion.
+- Below is the Jupyter notebook working process and some conclusions.

-- User use web browser to interact with Jupyter notebook.
+- Users use a web browser to interact with Jupyter notebook.

 - Web server computes and communicates with the programming language kernel through ZMQ.

-- Web server reads and writes the notebook file on hard disk.
+- Web server reads and writes the notebook file on the hard disk.

 - The kernel here is not limited to Python, it can be more than 40 languages such as R language.
 The coding language in which the notebook file you are currently editing is linked to the interpreter kernel for that coding language.